GREAT EGRET (Ardea alba) – (See images below)

 DIET: Mainly fish.
 Great egrets stand immobile in shallow water, then spear their prey with their powerful bill.
 They also feed on small reptiles or birds, insects or invertebrates.

-ON PEI: The great egret is rare on PEI – this means only up to five individuals are observed per summer season, but there’s no record of breeding activity.
+ON PEI: The great egret is rare on Prince Edward Island.
+This means only up to five individuals are observed per summer season, and there’s no record of breeding activity.

 This great egret below was filmed in Stratford, CT, along the Long Island Sound.